jennyfolkesson/imagingDB/README.md

     * _dataset_id:_ The unique dataset identifier (required)
     * _file_name:_ Full path to the file/directory to upload (required)
     * _description:_ Description of the dataset (string, optional)
+    * _parent_dataset_id:_ If the dataset is related to another dataset in the database, you can specify the unique parent dataset ID and that will create an internal reference in the data_set table (unfortunately not very clearly depicted in the database schema). (optional)
     * _positions:_ [list of ints] Positions in file directory that belong to the same dataset ID.
 Optional for ome_tif uploads only.
 * **login:** a json file containing database login credentials (see db_credentials.json)